MarsonerLaura/PuzzleHunt/README.md

  <br>

  >  <div align="center">
- >  To have a better overview of the different pages, how they look like and how they are connected I created a diagram that displays everything.
+ >  This diagram provides an overview of the different pages of the PuzzleHunt app, their design, and how they are connected.
  >  <br>
  >  <img src="https://user-images.githubusercontent.com/104200268/229363879-1448290e-1691-4bcb-9614-39bd7111cdf8.jpg" width="70%" height="auto">
  >  <br>
- >  As the image is pretty small and it needs to be zoomed in to see the details, it is linked as a PDF to download below:
+ >  Due to the large amount of details in the image, a PDF version has been created to allow for better visibility and zooming.
+You can download the PDF by clicking the link below.
  >
  >  [pages.pdf](https://github.com/MarsonerLaura/PuzzleHunt/files/11132658/pages.pdf)
  >  </div>